 - b.
-No more than 12 of the 18 required credits for this Certificate may be counted toward the 87 credits for the JD degree, so that a minimum of 93 credits is required to earn this Certificate with the JD degree. - c.
 Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the certificate. - 3.
 Pass/fail credits: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Certificate's credit requirement. - 4.
 No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Certificate's credit requirement. - 5.
 Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Director of International Programs for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
 Number of credits for courses taken at foreign institutions: Many foreign law schools determine the number of credits differently than U.S. law schools.
 The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits.